-Dublin airport and Aer Lingus pensioners lose court challenge over cuts to scheme
+Dublin Airport and Aer Lingus pensioners lose court challenge over cuts to scheme

 In a judgment on Thursday, Ms Justice Pilkington said the IASS pension deficit was clearly a significant problem.

-That proposal met with the approval of the trade unions and was recommended by the IASS trustees.
+That proposal met with the approval of the unions and was recommended by the IASS trustees.

-The judge said that position may be criticised by the plaintiff pensioners and noted one of them had, in evidence, pointed to Aer Lingus’ more paternalistic attitude to the IASS in previous years.
+The judge said that position may be criticised by the plaintiff pensioners and noted one of them had, in evidence, pointed to Aer Lingus’s more paternalistic attitude to the IASS in previous years.

 What she had to consider was whether there had been an infringement of the pensioners’ constitutional rights within the events that occurred and the decisions actually taken.